 Does St Lucia Have Snakes?

-Yes, St Lucia does have snakes however they aren’t found near the resorts or the main tourist areas.
 The snakes are mainly found deep within the rainforest.

 The truth is that you’re highly unlikely to see a snake whilst visiting St Lucia.
 If anything, you might spot one if you go on a hike through the rainforest but even then it’s unlikely.